kurapica/Scorpio/README.md

     The code is used to notify us when the Blizzard_AuctionUI loaded.

-* Wait(func[,delay][,event[, ...]])  -- Call the func when one of the registered events fired or meet the delay time, if it's resumed by a system event, the name and its arguments would be passed to the func.
+Wait(func[,delay][,event[, ...]]) |Call the func when one of the registered events fired or meet the delay time, if it's resumed by a system event, the name and its arguments would be passed to the func.
-* Wait([delay,][event[,...]])        -- Can only be used in a thread, it'll resume the thread when one of the registered events fired or meet the delay time, if it's resumed by a system event, the name and its arguments would be returned.
+Wait([delay,][event[,...]])       |Can only be used in a thread, it'll resume the thread when one of the registered events fired or meet the delay time, if it's resumed by a system event, the name and its arguments would be returned.

         Scorpio.Continue(
             function()